microsoft/ML-For-Beginners/4-Classification/3-Classifiers-2/README.md

     - We can try a ✨ KNeighbors Classifier
       - If that doesn't work, try ✨ SVC and ✨ Ensemble Classifiers

-This is a terrific trail to try.
+This is a very helpful trail to follow.
 Following this path, we should start by importing some libraries to use:

 ```python
 from sklearn.neighbors import KNeighborsClassifier